TimothyHoytBSME/ClayMan/Readme.md

 ## Element Configuration

 In Clay, the `CLAY` macro takes a single optional configuration.
-Optional sub-configurations such as layout, scroll, floating, and border all have their own struct types.
+Optional sub-configurations such as layout, clip, floating, and border all have their own struct types.
 In ClayMan, the same configuration is optionally passed directly into `element` or `openElement`.
 The parameters in the configurations have a set order but are all optional.
 See Clay's [Clay_ElementDeclaration](https://github.com/nicbarker/clay/blob/main/README.md#clay_elementdeclaration) section in its readme for more information.
+NOTE: For `clip` configuration, `childOffset` will be ignored in ClayMan, and will be replaced with internal scroll offsets automatically if either vertical or horizontal are set.
+If you are in need of clip without scroll, or wish to handle offsets externally, this is currently unsupported in ClayMan.
+Please submit an issue or PR if you would like to see this changed.

 The `CLAY_TEXT` macro takes its own `Clay_TextElementConfig` and has no children.
 ClayMan captures this as its own function, `textElement`.
 See [Strings](#strings) section for an example.